Appendix: Data Sources & References

 - BlackLine / Sage Intacct / NetSuite: $100K-$500K/year (Finance & Accounting)

-- Multikor Positioning: Autonomous automation subscriptions priced competitively per discipline with faster deployment, domain-specific SLMs for cost efficiency, and three-layer architecture for enterprise-grade trust
+- Multikor Positioning: Autonomous automation subscriptions priced competitively per discipline with faster deployment, domain-specific SLMs for cost efficiency, and SLM-first architecture for enterprise-grade trust

 - Model: Per-discipline service subscription with predictable recurring revenue